jkanyi-web/Leaderboard/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Anita Sharma, a fellow Microverse student who helped me alot when I was stuck while doing this project.
+I would like to thank Benson Njuguna, a fellow Microverse student who helped me alot when I was stuck while doing this project.
 Cheers!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>